 What else can you conquer?

-While this list isn’t exhaustive, this is a great start to leveling up your skills in 2022.
-All of these topics and more are already or soon will be covered in our growing library of 30+ premium courses taught by the same people building the tech and working with it daily.
+While this list isn’t exhaustive, it’s a great start to elevating your Vue skills You can find all of these topics and more in our growing library of 30+ premium courses taught by the same people building the tech and working with it daily.

 If you aren’t yet a member of the Vue Mastery community, we invite you to join us at a deeply discounted price.
-We’re currently offering our year-long subscriptions for the price of less than 6 months.
-Feel free to claim this discounted price to start your year of upskilling with us.
+We’re currently offering our year-long subscriptions for 40% off.
+Feel free to claim this discounted price to start upskilling with us.